Payload¶

 var username: String val¶

-The username extracted from an Authentication
+The username extracted from an Authentication header of an HTTP request

 received via HTTPServer.